JeevithK/simplefoodapp/README.md

 - **Random Recipe Generator:** Get a random meal recipe with a single click.
 - **Search for Recipes:** Find meals by name using the search functionality.
 - **Favorites Management:** Add meals to your favorites and view them in a separate section.
+Favorites are stored in the browser's local storage.
 - **Meal Details:** View detailed instructions and ingredients for each meal.
 - **Responsive Design:** Works well on both desktop and mobile devices.